-We are pleased to present the 2018 Blue Ridge Community and Technical College (BRCTC) Security Department's Annual Security Report.
+We are pleased to present the 2019 Blue Ridge Community and Technical College (BRCTC) Security Department's Annual Security Report.
 This report is prepared to disseminate important information to the college community, as well as other interested parties, including the US Department of Education.
 With this publication, it is our intent to communicate not only mandatory information such as crime statistics and required security policies but also to provide insight into the many ways in which we continue to strive to keep our campus locations safe.

-The 2018 Annual Security Report, which is prepared by the BRCTC Director of Public Safety, contains information regarding crime prevention programs offered at the college, helpful tips on personal safety, instruction on reporting crimes and emergencies, Blue Ridge CTC crime statistics for the previous three years, other security-related policies and statements, and security improvements that were implemented this year.
+The 2019 Annual Security Report, which is prepared by the BRCTC Director of Public Safety, contains information regarding crime prevention programs offered at the college, helpful tips on personal safety, instruction on reporting crimes and emergencies, Blue Ridge CTC crime statistics for the previous three completed calendar years, other security-related mandatory policies and statements, and security improvements that are planned, or were implemented this year.
 Blue Ridge CTC does not have college residential halls or off-campus housing, nor does the institution participate in athletic programs.
-Therefore, this report does not include off campus fire reports.
+Therefore, per statute, this report does not include on or off campus fire reports.
 Fire Drills are conducted once a semester at each campus location, and post-drill briefing documents are available upon request.
 If requested, Blue Ridge CTC will participate with any agency in a joint effort to locate missing persons, and in the investigation of such a case.
-Additionally, our Security personnel have attended Active Shooter training, as well as ongoing online, classroom and practical internal training.
+Additionally, our Security personnel have attended Active Shooter training, as well as ongoing online, classroom and practical training pertaining to a host of safety and security topics.
+Expansion of Active Shooter training to staff and faculty is being coordinated at this time, and will be announced in the coming weeks.
+Attendant threat assessments and security surveys at each of Blue Ridge CTC's three campus locations are imminent.

-As is evident in the crime statistics section of this report, Blue Ridge CTC is an exceptionally safe campus.
+As is evident in the crime statistics section of this report, Blue Ridge CTC remains an exceptionally safe institution of higher education.
 Campus security and safety is the responsibility of all members of the Blue Ridge CTC community.
-Accordingly, we depend on every member of our college family to report suspicious persons and situations immediately to the Security Department, to make prudent decisions in this regard, and to use good judgment in an effort to keep both themselves and others safe.
+Accordingly, we depend on every member of our college family to report suspicious persons and situations immediately to the Security Department, to make prudent decisions in this regard, and to use good judgment in an effort to keep themselves and others safe.

-The Security Department employs numerous strategies in its mission to maintain a safe and orderly environment for students, employees and visitors.
-In addition to patrolling the interior and exterior of our three campuses, Campus Security provides escorts for students and staff, manages vehicle registration, controls building access using state-of-the-art technology, monitors campus traffic and parking, issues identification cards to students, staff, faculty and vendors, conducts safety and lighting surveys, and responds to and investigates all emergencies and suspicious or unsafe situations.
+The Security Department employs numerous strategies in its mission to maintain a safe and secure environment for students, employees and visitors.
+In addition to performing interior and exterior patrols of our three campuses, Security provides escorts for students and staff, manages vehicle registration, controls building access using state-of-the-art technology, monitors campus traffic and parking, issues identification cards to students, staff, faculty and vendors, conducts monthly safety inspections, and responds to and investigates all emergencies and suspicious or unsafe situations.
 Additionally, the Director of Public Safety may be tasked to initiate investigations into areas of special concern to the college administration.
-During the time frame, October 1, 2017 to the present, members of the Security Team prepared 26 Incident Reports which focused upon medical-related emergencies and non-emergency situations, internal affairs concerns, and vehicular accidents, several of which involved leaving the scene of damaged property (hit and run in nature).
+During the time frame, October 1, 2018 to the present, members of the Security Team prepared 42 Incident Reports which focused upon medical-related emergencies and non-emergency situations, missing personal and college property, verbal threats, suspicious activities, and vehicular accidents, two of which involved leaving the scene of damaged property (hit and run in nature).
+All criminal activity, irrespective as to their Clery designation, were noted in the Department's Daily Crime Log.